Some practices like chewing slowly and eating more fiber may help you lose weight without exercise or a specific diet plan.

 These are effective ways to reduce your weight, as well as to prevent weight gain in the future.

-Here are 11 ways to lose weight without diet or exercise.
-All of them are based on science.
+Here are 9 ways to lose weight without diet or exercise, all of which are based on science.

 Your brain needs time to process that you’ve had enough to eat.